elo33011/netascode_campus_design/design.md

  service-policy input CONTROL-PLANE-POLICY
 !
 {% endif %}
+{# -------------------------- BGP baseline (ASN-independent security policy) -------------------------- #}
+!
+NOTE: bgp_security (md5_authentication: {{ rb.bgp_security.md5_authentication }},
+! ttl_security_hops: {{ rb.bgp_security.ttl_security_hops }}) is a per-neighbor
+! setting applied under "router bgp <asn>" once the ASN and neighbor list are ! known from logical_topology.yaml -- deferred to that stage.
+Still flagged ! from the earlier review: confirm ttl_security_hops (physical_topology.yaml ! shows a single-hop ISP circuit, which would argue for 1, not 2) and confirm ! whether wan_interfaces.passive_routing_interface is meant to apply anywhere, ! since BGP has no native passive-interface concept.
+!
 {# -------------------------- Hardware integrity -------------------------- #}
 {% if hw.secure_boot_verification %}
 !
 NOTE: secure_boot_verification -- Secure Boot on Catalyst 8000 is a